ethanjefferson17/haemdata-function/README.md

 ### get_pin_versions_by_hash

--   The first function allows for the user to get a list of all the pins and their versions when the repo_path and the git hash are provided
+-   The get_pin_versions_by_hash function allows for the user to get a list of all the pins and their versions when the repo_path and the git hash are provided

 -   To be able to run this function you must have the git2r package installed